ohmeta/MAGIC/README.md

 ### MAGIC databases used for taxonomic profiling

-MAGIC_K2DB.tar.gz: A phanta-style Kraken2 databases used for microbiome profiling.
+MAGIC_K2DB.tar.gz: This is a phanta-style Kraken2 databases used for microbiome profiling.
-After uncompress it, it looks like below:
+After uncompressing, the folder structure will appear as follows:

 ```sh
 $ tar -xzvf MAGIC_K2DB.tar.gz